TheMonk2121/ai-dev-tasks/PRD-B-1014-MCP-File-Processing-Integration.md

 ### What Does Success Look Like?
 - **Seamless Integration**: File processing feels native to the LTST Memory System
 - **Intelligent Analysis**: Extracted context is relevant and useful for AI interactions
-- **Performance**: File processing doesn't impact system responsiveness
+- **Performance**: File processing doesn'tt impact system responsiveness
 - **Reliability**: System handles edge cases and errors gracefully

 ### What Are the Quality Gates?